Updated: Nov 14, 2020

 Meditation is all about staying alone with yourself, and observing who you are.
 This might sound basic, and you may think that you already spend a lot of time with yourself, and that you also already know who you are.
 The thing with meditation is that it might show you that that's not entirely true.

-It's not that you will discover that you are a completely different person that who you thought you were.
-But you will discover that you are more complex that what you thought, and you will be bombarded with all that complexity during your whole meditation.
+It's not that you will discover that you are a completely different person than who you thought you were.
+But you will discover that you are more complex than what you thought, and you will be bombarded with all of that complexity during your whole meditation.

 When you meditate you are left alone with your thoughts.
 There is a tendency to think that when you meditate, the ultimate goal is to eliminate your thoughts.
 This belief causes most beginners to feel frustration when they first try, because that is nowhere near from happening, so what the heck are we doing then?